PaulHBartley/zip_kv_pairs/README.md

 # zip_kv_pairs

-This is a short Python script demonstrating how to take values from two separate dictionaries and fuse them together as key:value pairs in a single dictionary.
+This is a short Python script demonstrating how to take values from two separate dictionaries and fuse them together as key:value pairs in one single dictionary.

 # Script Operation